 What is Form I-797?

 Imagine receiving a letter that’s not just any letter, but a crucial message from the U.S. Citizenship and Immigration Services (USCIS).
-That’s exactly what Form I-797 is — it’s the official way USCIS communicates with you about your immigration case.
-But here’s the catch: Form I-797 isn’t a form you fill out.
-Instead, it’s a notice or a confirmation that USCIS sends to keep you in the loop.
+That’s exactly what Form I-797 is — it serves as the official communication tool USCIS uses to notify you about updates or decisions regarding your immigration case.
+Importantly, Form I-797 is not an application or petition form that you complete; rather, it is a notice or confirmation sent by USCIS to keep you informed throughout the immigration process.

 Imagen con Botón